csev/dj4e/assn/dj4e_hello.md

 and in the lecture materials.
 Figuring out exactly how to change your `urls.py` is one of the DIY aspects of this assignment.

+Then edit the file `~/django_projects/mysite/mysite/settings.py` and add a line to load the `home` application.
+Simply duplicate the line in `INSTALLED_APPS` for the `polls` application and edit it to reference `home` and follow the pattern of case from the `polls` line.

 Make sure to run:

     python manage.py check